 Permanently parked outside of our brewery you will find The Curious Goat food truck.
 Outside of their truck you will find an ever changing, locally sourced, seasonally focused menu of incredible food.
 Inside of their truck you’ll find Chef Ian and Kiri Gray – a talented and lovely couple of humans.
-See today’s menu and read about our exciting partnership below.
+This winter they’ll be open Wednesday – Sunday (closed Monday and Tuesday).
+See their menu and read about our exciting partnership below.

 On a cold day back in January of this year, Ian and Kiri Gray – owners of The Curious Goat food truck – stopped by our taproom to finalize the details of what has become a pretty awesome partnership: a permanent residency outside our patio.
 On the surface, this partnership means they promise to offer food whenever we’re open and we promise to give them exclusive access to our taproom.
 But – there’s so much more.